Yash-10/modified_gravity_emulation/README.md

 ![Simulation execution time](https://github.com/Yash-10/modified_gravity_emulation/blob/main/imgs/sim_exec_time.png)

 To alleviate the computational bottleneck imposed by f(R) gravity simulations, we use a GAN conditioned on the outputs of $\Lambda$ CDM simulations that emulate f(R) simulation outputs.
+We focus on the matter density and velocity divergence fields.

 ## Scientific details